rougier/numpy-100/README.rst

       G = np.exp(-( (D-mu)**2 / ( 2.0 * sigma**2 ) ) )
       print(G)

 #.
-How to randomly place p elements in a 2D array ? (★★☆)
+How to randomly place p elements in a 2D array? (★★☆)

    .. code-block:: python